tribblix/tribblix-build/illumos/README.md

 The illumos.sh-XXX files are the illumos.sh for version XXX of Tribblix

-The changes for Tribblix are at the bottom, and are largely about what version of python/perl/java comes with Tribblix and where it's installed.
+The changes for Tribblix are largely about what version of python/perl/java comes with Tribblix and where it's installed.
 From release to release, normally only the VERSION string would change.

 You'll also need to replace usr/src/cmd/auditrecord/Makefile with the Makefile.auditrecord file from here, again because perl on Tribblix is slightly different.

 There are some patches for Tribblix: